robbr48/tmms32/docs/14_bondgraphs.md

+---
+title: 14.
+Bond Graphs (1)
+layout: default
+nav_order: 14
+---

-## 6. Bond Graphs
+## Bond Graphs

-A train of three wagons are being pulled by an ideal speed source according to the figure.
+A train with three wagons are being pulled by an ideal speed source according to the figure.

 <img src="assets/images/bondgraphstability.png" width="300">